 As always, I hope this helped you.

 It is very complicated to keep using “old” (even basic) features with new distributions running systemd.
-While everything has been re-thought, everything is not necessarily working as expected.
+Although everything has been re-thought, everything is not necessarily working as expected.